 Best Laptops for College Students

-We've rounded up seven excellent laptops that will see you through college, catering for this with large budgets to those looking for a bargain:
+We've rounded up seven excellent laptops that will see you through college, catering for those with large budgets to those looking for a bargain:

 - Apple MacBook Air – Packs in loads of power, fantastic battery life, and light

 - Apple MacBook Pro – A powerhouse, and a great tool for design students